- Search Graduate Jobs

 Keep it real

-When in doubt, ask.
-Speak to your school’s career counsellors or simply strike up a conversation with someone wiser and more experienced – they might be able to give better insight into what to expect from the job market or specific industry once you graduate.
+Speak to your career counsellors or simply strike up a conversation with someone wiser and more experienced – they might be able to give better insight into what to expect from the job market or specific industry once you graduate.

-Before you start making plans about your career, research on which industries are the hardiest in tough times, and find relevant jobs accordingly.
-Keep in mind that job satisfaction should still be a priority though!
+You could also find out which industries are the hardiest in tough times and search for relevant jobs accordingly.
+However, keep in mind that job satisfaction should still be a priority!
 Liking what you do matters more in the long run than a short term recession, so don’t switch industries just because it offers more prospects.

-Above all, talk of tough times is exactly when you should keep abreast of the latest news with regards to the economy, and especially the industry you’re intending to enter.
-This will not only help you plan your job hunt better, it could also be the critical differentiating point to push recruiters to hire you instead of another equally qualified candidate.
+Above all, talk of tough times is exactly when you should keep abreast of the latest news on the economy and specific industry you’re intending to enter.
+This could also be the critical differentiating point to push recruiters to hire you instead of another equally qualified candidate.